 In 1969, the North Carolina General Assembly passed a law providing for the professional certification of water treatment facility operators.
-N.C.
-General Statute (NCGS) 90A-20 through 90A-32 provides for the establishment of the Water Treatment Facility Operators Board of Certification (i.e., the "Board"), for the classification of water treatment facilities, and for the issuance of licensing certificates to water treatment facility operators.
+North Carolina General Statutes (NCGS) 90A-20 through 90A-32 provide for the establishment of the Water Treatment Facility Operators Board of Certification (Board) for the classification of water treatment facilities and for the issuance of licensing certificates to water treatment facility operators.

-NCGS 90A-20 states that the purpose of the certification program is "to protect the public health and to conserve and protect the water resources of the State; to protect the public investment in water treatment facilities; to provide for the classifying of public water treatment facilities; to require the examination of water treatment facility operators and the certification of their competency to supervise the operation of water treatment facilities; and to establish the procedures for classification and certification.
-Further, it is the purpose of this Article to provide for the certification of personnel operating the distribution portion of a water treatment facility."
+NCGS 90A-20 states that the purpose of the operator certification program is "to protect the public health and to conserve and protect the water resources of the State; to protect the public investment in water treatment facilities; to provide for the classifying of public water treatment facilities; to require the examination of water treatment facility operators and the certification of their competency to supervise the operation of water treatment facilities; and to establish the procedures for classification and certification.
+Further, it is the purpose of this Article to provide for the certification of a water treatment facility."

-The Operator Certification Program is located within the Public Water Supply Section of the Division of Water Resources and provides staff support to the Board.
-The program includes education and training specialists as well as administrative support staff.
-Staff performs a variety of functions that include: administering statewide examinations, approving and auditing professional growth courses, managing database and state records, providing training and outreach, processing fee receipts, participating in the enforcement of Rules Governing Water Treatment Facility Operators (Title 15A Subchapter 18D), and coordinating an annual license renewal process.
+The Operator Certification Program (Program) is located within the Public Water Supply (PWS) Section of the North Carolina Department of Environmental Quality, Division of Water Resources and provides staff support to the Board.
+The Program includes education and training specialists as well as administrative support staff.
+Staff perform a variety of functions that include administering statewide examinations, approving and auditing professional growth courses, managing database and state records, providing training and outreach, processing fee receipts, participating in the enforcement of Rules Governing Water Treatment Facility Operators (15A NCAC 18D), and coordinating an annual certification renewal process.

-The existence and successful function of the State's certification efforts has consequences with respect to federal funding.
-On an annual basis, the U.S. Environmental Protection Agency (EPA) reviews and approves certification program activities and reserves the authority to withhold twenty percent of the Drinking Water State Revolving Fund, a federal grant that supports drinking water infrastructure, if baseline program expectations are not met.
-To date, EPA has always approved North Carolina's certification program activities.
+The existence and successful function of the State's certification efforts have consequences with respect to federal funding.
+On an annual basis, the U.S. Environmental Protection Agency (EPA) reviews and approves Program activities and reserves the authority to withhold twenty percent of the Drinking Water State Revolving Fund, a federal grant that supports drinking water infrastructure, if baseline operator certification program expectations are not met.
+To date, EPA has always approved North Carolina's Program activities.